Tel: 01202 721 373

 The UK has committed to establishing an ecologically coherent network of MPAs under several agreements including the OSPAR Convention, World Summit of Sustainable Development and Convention on Biological Diversity.

-The Southern IFCA District has nine Marine Protected Areas these are classed as:
+The Southern IFCA District has many Marine Protected Areas these are classed as:

 European Marine Sites